gorpapyan2/Ararat-Oil/README.md

 - **API Layer:** Centralized in `src/services`, with each business domain having its own service file.

 This modular architecture ensures maintainability, extensibility, and a clear separation of concerns for developers and stakeholders.

+## Shift Management

+The application includes a comprehensive shift management system that allows employees to:

+1. Start a shift with an opening cash amount
+2. Track sales during the shift
+3. Close a shift with detailed payment method information
+4. View shift history and sales breakdown

+### Multi-Payment Method Support

+When closing a shift, employees can specify:
+- Different payment methods (cash, card, bank transfer, mobile payment)
+- Amount for each payment method
+- Reference/transaction numbers for non-cash payments
+- Notes for cash payments

+The system automatically calculates the total and ensures it matches the sales total for the shift.
+This detailed payment breakdown is stored and can be viewed in the shift history, allowing for better financial tracking and reconciliation.

+### Database Migration

+Before using the payment method tracking feature, the `shift_payment_methods` table needs to be created in the database.
+A migration script is provided in `src/migrations/shift_payment_methods.sql`.